 Alice Walton is a committed patron of the arts.
-She founded Crystal Bridges Museum of American Art in Bentonville, Arkansas in 2011 and serves as chairwoman of the museum’s Board of Directors.
+She founded Crystal Bridges Museum of American Art in Bentonville, Arkansas in 2011 and serves as chair emeritus and board member.

 The mission of Crystal Bridges Museum of American Art is to welcome all to celebrate the American spirit in a setting that unites the power of art with the beauty of nature.